ashishks10/Snake-Game/README.md

 # Snake-Game
-A simple Snake Game application made using Java Programming Language and Swing and AWT for the GUI.
+A simple Snake Game application made using Java Programming Language and using Swing and AWT for the GUI.

 ## Instructions:
 1. Use the arrow keys to move the Snake.